 Christiane Lemke (Leibniz University of Hannover)

-Christiane Lemke is a professor of political science at the Leibniz University of Hannover, Germany, where she is Jean Monnet Chair in European Political Science.
-Since 2010, she has also held the Max Weber Chair at New York University.
-Professor Lemke received her Ph.D. from the Faculty of Philosophy and Social Sciences at the Free University in Berlin and went on to earn her Habilitation Venia legendi in Political Science from the same institution.
-Professor Lemke has been a visiting scholar at a number of US institutions over the years as she has maintained her permanent faculty positions in Germany.
-She has taught courses at UNC-Chapel Hill, Stanford University, Harvard University, and Suffolk University.
-In addition while on a leave from the University of Hannover from 2006 to 2007, Professor Lemke served as the Director of State Parliament, Lower Saxony.
+Christiane Lemke is a professor of political science at Leibniz University Hannover, Germany.
+She received her Ph.D. from the Free University in Berlin and went on to earn her Habilitation venia legendi in Political Science from the same institution.
+She has been Visiting Krupp Chair at Harvard University, DAAD Professor at the University of North Carolina at Chapel Hill, and Distinguished Visiting Professor at Suffolk University.
+She served as Leibniz University Hannover's director of the Jean Monnet European Center of Excellence from 2007-2011.
+In addition, while on leave from Leibniz University Hannover from 2006 to 2007, she served as Director of State Parliament in Lower Saxony, Germany.
+From 2010-2014 she was the holder of the Max Weber Chair in German and European Studies at NYU.
 Professor Lemke’s academic areas of expertise include: European Politics, Democracy and Governance in the EU, Transatlantic Relations, Comparative Politics and Political Theory, and American Politics.
 She is the author/editor of numerous books and articles, including: Internationale Beziehungen: Grundkonzepte, Theorien und Problemfelder, 3rd ed.
 (International Relations: Concepts, Theories, and Key Issues, 2012); Richtungswechsel.
 Politik der Obama-Administration (Change: Reform Politics of the Obama-Administration, 2011); Europäische Außen- und Sicherheitspolitik (European Foreign and Security Policy, 2010), Menschenrechte und Migration (Human Rights and Migration, 2009).
-This fall, Professor Lemke will teach one of the required TransAtlantic Masters courses: European Integration - Theories, Institutions and Decision-Making Processes (POLI 733).
+This fall, Professor Lemke will teach one of the required TransAtlantic Masters courses: Comparative Political Economy (POLI 733).
 This seminar introduces students to key concepts and developments of European integration politics.
 She has offered this course to students at UNC-Chapel Hill in the past, and we were delighted and honored to have her back again this fall.
 Lemke CV

 German Academic Exchange (DAAD) Professors